EwenG/replique.el/README.md

 ---------------------------------|----------------------------------
-`replique/repl`                  | Start a REPL, use the universal prefix argument (`C-u`) to customize the REPL host `replique/cljs-repl`             | Start a cljs REPL in a clj REPL `replique/browser`               | Open a browser tab on the REPL port `replique/switch-active-repl`    | Change the active REPL session `replique/switch-active-process` | Change the active JVM process `replique/close-process`         | Close all processes associated with a JVM process `replique/output-main-js-file`   | Write a main js file to disk
+`replique/repl`                  | Start a REPL, use the universal prefix argument (`C-u`) to customize the REPL host `replique/cljs-repl`             | Start a cljs REPL in a clj REPL `replique/cljs-repl-nashorn`     | Start a nashorn cljs REPL in a clj REPL `replique/browser`               | Open a browser tab on the REPL port `replique/switch-active-repl`    | Change the active REPL session `replique/switch-active-process` | Change the active JVM process `replique/close-process`         | Close all processes associated with a JVM process `replique/output-main-js-file`   | Write a main js file to disk `replique/classpath`             | Reload the classpath based on the project.clj configuration

 ## REPL API